jrtaylor71/Smart-Thermostat-Alt-Firmware/README.md

 Access the thermostat's web interface by navigating to its IP address:

-### Status Page
+### Tabbed Interface with Embedded Features
 ![Web Status](<img/Screenshot from 2025-11-20 18-39-53.png>)

-Real-time monitoring of:
+**Status Tab**: Real-time monitoring of:
 - Current temperature and humidity
 - Thermostat and fan modes
-- Relay states
+- Relay states and system status
-- System status

-### Settings Page
+**Settings Tab**: Complete configuration interface for:
 ![Web Settings](<img/Screenshot from 2025-11-20 18-40-24.png>)
 ![Web Settings2](<img/Screenshot from 2025-11-20 18-40-45.png>)
 ![Web Settings3](<img/Screenshot from 2025-11-20 18-41-20.png>)

-Complete configuration interface for:
 - Temperature setpoints and control modes
 - MQTT/Home Assistant integration
 - WiFi network settings
 - Multi-stage HVAC parameters
 - Hydronic heating controls
 - Fan scheduling options

+**Schedule Tab**: Comprehensive 7-day scheduling:
+- Day and night periods for each day of the week
+- Editable Heat, Cool, and Auto temperatures for each period
+- Time controls for period transitions
+- Schedule enable/disable and override controls
+- All options always visible - no hidden menus

+**System Tab**: Device information and firmware updates

 ## 🏠 Home Assistant Integration